What you should eat during cancer treatment

 Nutrition can help reduce cancer side effects, so below are some suggestions to discuss in more detail with your dietician to see what you can apply according to their guidance.

-What to eat During cancer
+What to eat During cancer treatment

 1 cup of leafy green vegetable—such as kale, spinach, collared greens, Romanian lettuce, arugula, Swiss chard, and bok choy.